BlockchainCommons/GordianServer-macOS/README.md

 For more information on *Bitcoin-Standup*:

+1. [Using *Bitcoin-Standup*](Docs/Using-Standup.md) provides basic description of functions and some FAQs.
 1. [How *Bitcoin-Standup* MacOS Works](Docs/How-it-works.md) describes the specifics of what *Bitcoin-Standup* does.
 2. The [Main *Bitcoin-Standup* Repo](https://github.com/BlockchainCommons/Bitcoin-Standup) contains general information on the project.